In 1989 Bill

 always been a hardy bunch, holding shoots year-round in all but an active

 snow storm.
-Cathouse Bill recalls one January shoot when a group of
+Cathouse Bill recalled one January shoot when a group of

 them joined the "20 Below Club."